 Academic Focus | High, tailored for academics | Yes, but less than Paperpal |

-Language Suggestions | Academic-focussed, preserves references, equations, technical terms, and non-English words | Aggressive passive voice correction, doesn’t preserve academic terms |
+Language Suggestions | Academic-focused, preserves references, equations, technical terms, and non-English words | Aggressive passive voice correction, doesn’t preserve academic terms |

 Academic Tone Suggestions | Ensures academic tone adherence | Provides suggestions as Confident, Informative, etc. |

-Rewrite – Paraphrase, Trim, Make Academic | Paraphrases effectively, trims word length, and ensures an academic tone all while retaining context, meaning. | General paraphrasing, not specific to academic purposes |
+Paraphrases effectively, trims word length and ensures an academic tone all while retaining context and meaning | General paraphrasing, not specific to academic purposes |

 Feedback & Insights | Offers detailed insights to enhance scholarly writing | Broad communication goals feedback |

-Integration | Available on Word and Web | Available on Word, Web, and Google Docs |
+Integration | Available on Word, Web, Chrome, and Overleaf | Available on Word, Web, and Google Docs |

-Pricing | Priced at US$19 a month or US$119 a year Free plan allows for limited access to premium features | Priced at US$30.16 a month or US$142.34 a year Free plan offers only grammar and language checks |
+Pricing | Monthly plan – $25 Free plan allows for limited access to premium features | Priced at US$30.16 a month or US$142.34 a year Free plan offers only grammar and language checks |

 Based on the 2022 whitepaper by the University of Cambridge titled ‘Comparison of Automated English Editing Tools,1Paperpal was the most appealing writing and editing tool for researchers.
 We followed this up with a blinded benchmarking analysis in October 2023, when senior editors from the Editage training department evaluated Paperpal vs Grammarly (Academic Mode) and three other AI tools.